 心の絵本 (Picture Books For The Heart)

-If you’re new to extensive reading, this is a great place to start, because all of the stories are nicely illustrated and short – basically as close to real picture books as I’ve found.
+Nicely illustrated short stories, mostly little folktale types of stories featuring cute animals.
 (They are even written in all hiragana and katakana, no kanji; this is a pain for adult readers who already know and would like to practice kanji, but it is exactly what you’ll find in a real picture book.)
-Click here for word counts and levels for the stories.
+Click here for word counts and levels for some of the stories.
 (Again, the lower the word count, the easier the story.)

 デジタル絵本サイト (Digital Picture Book Site).

-If you are new to extensive reading, this is another good site to start with.
-It has around a hundred picture books, all illustrated by children; each story is basically the equivalent of a picture book, so for a beginning reader with a good knowledge of kanji, this site could very easily replace a pile of level 2 picture books.
+This site has around a hundred picture books, all illustrated by children.
 My only problem with it is that there are a lot of compression artifacts around the text for most, though not all, of the stories, and it really bothers me, considering that actual kids books start with nice, clear, large text.
 If the poor quality of the text is a problem for you, start with the stories in large text — there’s about thirty of them.

 The Great Chokochoko Library